HuzuniPlus/HuzuniPlus/README.md

 # HuzuniPlus

-WARN:
-Shitty Salhack Skid

-why i made this client public

-some idiots wanted to make money with it

-so here is

-Credits to iMRC for starting this proyect
+Shitty Salhack 3.0 Rename for Fuckboys by iMRC i thonk mrc wanted to make it better but he only used jbyte bruh